stateful/docs.runme.dev/docs/installation/windows.md

 ### 3. Run tasks

-At this point, you have connected to the WSL server and installed Runme CLI.
 You can run any task of your choice within your CLI.
 To do this, use `runme <command>` to execute tasks defined in the Markdown `.md` files.

 ![runme cli](/img/how-runme-works/runme-cli-windows.png)